 - Third: Adjustable.
 ClearCorrect gives more control to the dentist to make changes during treatment.
-Our bodies are not completely predictable in how they respond to various stimuli.
-Accordingly, often, during orthodontic treatment, things don’t go exactly as planned and little adjustments need to be made to achieve the best result.
+Our bodies are not completely predictable in how they respond to various treatments.
+Often, during orthodontic treatment, things don’t go exactly as planned and little adjustments need to be made to achieve the best result.
 For this reason, Dr. Burba feels that ClearCorrect gives a better end result.

 How does ClearCorrect work?

-First, Dr. Burba will take a detailed impression of your teeth in order to facilitate planning your tooth movements.
-Three-dimensional images of the impressions are programmed into a computer that will manufacture a set of aligners designed specifically for your teeth.
+First, Dr. Burba will use an optical scanner to take a detailed impression of your teeth in order to facilitate planning your tooth movements.
+These three-dimensional images are then programmed into a computer that will manufacture a set of aligners designed specifically for your teeth.
 When you receive your first set of aligners they will feel like they don’t fit.
 This is intentional.
 The aligners are gently moving your teeth into a new position.
 After about two weeks, they will fit naturally.
 It is then time for the next set of aligners.
 This continues until your teeth are beautifully straight.
 This new computerized method is much more accurate than other orthodontics.
-Because of that, ClearCorrect works in about six months to a year, which is half the time of traditional braces.
+Because of that, ClearCorrect works in about six months to a year, which is often less than half the time of traditional braces.

 - They are much more comfortable than traditional braces.

-- Tooth maintenance is much easier.
+- Home care is much easier.
 Simply remove the aligners to brush and floss normally.